BaguaSys/bagua/README.md

 ## Discussion

-Feel free to join our [Zulip chat](https://bagua.zulipchat.com) for discussion!
+Feel free to join our [Telegram Group](https://t.me/joinchat/eaYGJyutFYVjMzVh) for discussion!

 You can also scan the following QR code to join our WeChat group :)